-The College is committed to the responsible stewardship of resources; and state law requires all public institutions of higher education to provide a means by which employees, students, or others may report suspected or known improper or dishonest acts.
+The College is committed to the responsible stewardship of resources.
+State law requires all public institutions of higher education to provide a means by which employees, students, or others may report suspected or known improper or dishonest acts.

 Whether you are part of departmental management, a faculty or staff member, a student, or an interested citizen, we encourage you to report known or suspected dishonest acts by employees, outside contractors, or vendors.

 The College had developed a brochure for the reporting of Fraud, Waste and Abuse.

 Roane State Community College management is responsible for establishing and implementing systems and procedures to prevent and detect fraud, waste, and abuse.
 A proactive approach to preventing fraud in the institution is done by implementing the proper internal controls.
 For example:

 Dishonest acts, either known or suspected, should be reported, such as: